A Mauritius holiday is probably what many of us are dreaming of right now – winter sun, sandy beaches, rum cocktails and luxury hotels.

 Mauritius is surrounded by golden, sandy beaches from the north to the south and I never tired of soaking up the amazing views.
 When the sun got too hot (temperatures were in the high 20s/low 30s when I was there) a plunge in the ocean was the perfect way to cool off.
 All the beaches in Mauritius are public beaches and at the weekends families would gather all day to chat, eat food, play music and generally chill in the open air.
 Mauritians work hard during the week but the weekends are strictly family time.

 Mauritius isn’t short of luxury hotels and many of them are located either in the north (near Grand Baie), east (near the pretty town of Trou d’Eau Douce) or on the west coast (around Le Morne or Flic en Flac) where you are assured of glorious sunsets.
-All the hotels I stayed into during my two weeks are listed in more detail in a separate post, but here’s a sneak preview of some of the highlights:
+All the hotels I stayed in are listed in more detail in a separate post of the best luxury hotels in Mauritius, but here’s a sneak preview of some of the highlights:

 Street food tour in the capital, Port Louis